crossasyst-Logo-Color

 • Increased Employee Engagement: Agile empowers team members by fostering a sense of ownership and engagement, contributing to a more motivated and productive workforce.

-Drawbacks of Choosing Agile Methodology
+Drawbacks of Choosing the Agile Methodology

 • Uncertainty for Fixed-Price Contracts: Fixed budgets may pose challenges in Agile projects due to the iterative and evolving nature of the development process.